Kairum-Labs/should/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/Kairum-Labs/should)](https://goreportcard.com/report/github.com/Kairum-Labs/should)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-`Should` is a lightweight, intuitive, and fluent assertion library for Go, designed to make your tests more readable and expressive.
+`Should` is a lightweight and intuitive assertion library for Go, designed to make your tests more readable and expressive.
 It provides **exceptionally detailed error messages** to help you debug failures faster and understand exactly what went wrong.

 ## Features

-- **Fluent API**: Chain assertions in a natural, readable way.
 - **Detailed Error Messages**: Get comprehensive, contextual error information for every assertion type.
 - **Smart String Handling**: Automatic multiline formatting for long strings and truncation with context.
 - **Numeric Comparisons**: Detailed difference calculations with helpful hints for numeric assertions.